canjs/can-define/map/docs/define-map.md

   The `can-define/map/map` module exports the `DefineMap` constructor function.

   Calling `new DefineMap(props)` creates a new instance of DefineMap or an [can-define/map/map.extend extended] DefineMap.
-Then, assigns every property on `props` to the new instance.
+Then, `new DefineMap(props)` assigns every property on `props` to the new instance.
 If props are passed that are not defined already, those property definitions are created.
 If the instance should be sealed, it is sealed.

   ```js
   import {DefineMap} from "can";